-Jesus was the perfect pioneer, sent by God to suffer for us, help in our failing humanity, and lead us from ashes to glory.
+Jesus was the perfect pioneer, sent by God to suffer for us, to help in our failing humanity, and to lead us from ashes to glory.

 My husband is an avid reader of pioneers who brought much-needed change into American society.
-One of his favorite biographies is Booker Taliaferro Washington, who was born in 1856 to a black, slave woman and white man from a nearby Virginia plantation.
+One of his favorite biographies is about Booker Taliaferro Washington, who was born in 1856, to a black, slave woman and free white man from a nearby Virginia plantation.
 Mr. Washington was an educator, author, orator, and advisor to multiple US Presidents.
 He died in Alabama in 1915.

 Booker T. Washington promoted the success of African Americans through education and entrepreneurship.
-He founded Tuskegee Institute/University in 1881 to prepare teachers in farming and trades skills for service in schools and colleges across the South.
-His students built institutions from the ground up.
+He founded Tuskegee Institute/University in 1881, to prepare teachers in farming and trades skills for service in schools and colleges across the South.
+His students built learning institutions from the ground up.